Tirth-Nagar/Manga-Scout/README.md

-# Discord Manga Update Bot
+# Manga Scout

-This is a Discord bot that keeps track of the latest chapter releases for your favorite manga.
+This is a Discord bot that keeps track of the latest chapter releases for your favorite manga/manhwa/manhua.
 The bot will automatically scrape updates from fanfox.net and send you a notification message on Discord whenever a new chapter is released for any manga in your reading list.

 ## Features
 - Add and manage a reading list of manga titles